Print as pdf if you want a pdf! If you want a nicer printout, click off the browser's automatically added header and footer.

 The course will be graded A Excellent, B Very good, C Good, D Satisfactory, E Sufficient, FX Insufficient, supplementation required, F Fail.
 The final course grade will be awarded, after all modules are approved, based on the average of project assignments 2 and 3.

-The information before a course occasion states the assessment criteria and make explicit in which modes of examination that the learning outcomes are assessed.
+The information before the start of the course states the assessment criteria and make explicit in which modes of examination that the learning outcomes are assessed.

 An examiner can, after consulting the Disability Advisor at BTH, decide on a customized examination form for a student with a long-term disability to be provided with an examination equivalent to one given to a student who is not disabled.